The Crater Lake Monster: Plot

 In Crater Lake, Northern California, Dr. Richard Calkins is informed by his colleague Dan Turner that he and his girlfriend Susan Patterson have made an incredible discovery in a nearby cave system.
-The three head down and discover a system of cave drawings, including what appears to be a depiction of people fighting off a Plesiosaurus, thus providing evidence that dinosaurs existed at the same time as humans did.
+The three go down and Calkins is shown a system of cave drawings, including what appears to be a depiction of people fighting a Plesiosaurus, thus providing evidence that dinosaurs existed at the same time as humans did.
 However, a flaming meteorite crashes into the lake just overhead, resulting in a cave-in that destroys the cave system and the drawings, while the three scientists are barely able to escape alive.
-The local sheriff, Steve Hanson, sees the meteorite crash and radios in the incident before continuing on his patrol.
+The local sheriff, Steve Hanson, sees the meteorite crash and radios about the incident before continuing his patrol.

-Several months later, Sheriff Hanson meets with the three scientists to go search for the meteorite.
-Turner and Patterson dive down to the bottom of the lake, only to find out that the meteorite is still too hot to recover and has resulted in the entire lake becoming significantly warmer than before, rising to approximately ninety degrees.
+Several months later, Sheriff Hanson meets with the three scientists to search for the meteorite.
+Turner and Patterson dive down to the bottom of the lake, only to find out that the meteorite is still too hot to recover and has resulted in the entire lake becoming significantly warmer than before, increasing to approximately ninety degrees.
 Somewhere else on the lake, a birdwatcher is setting up his equipment when the monster suddenly rises out of the water, moves onto the shore, and kills him.

 Two friends, Arnie Chabot and Mitch Kowalski, running low on money, decide to start a boat rental service.
 Their first customer is U.S. senator Jack Fuller, who rents a rowboat for a quick fishing trip for $20.
 However, he is attacked and killed by the monster.
 Arnie and Mitch see the empty boat drifting in the middle of the lake and go out to retrieve it, finding only some large blood stains inside the boat.
 They bring the boat back to shore as evidence for the Sheriff.
-Then the sheriff finds many dead animals, and takes the case.
+Then the sheriff finds many dead animals, and begins investigating.